ewfx/gaied-code-appetite/code/test/README.md

-## Delete this file
+## Purpose:

-Instead place your test files here
+This folder contains the output file you would see after 3 consecutive runs.
+You can use these files to understand the documentation.